HMS Caroline is due to reopen 1 July 2017.

-HMS Caroline is currently closed for refurbishment until 1 April 2017.
+HMS Caroline is currently closed for refurbishment and due to reopen on 1 July 2017.

 HMS Caroline - The Lone SurvivorHMS Caroline has undergone extensive restoration.
 Visitors can discover a range of historic spaces including the Captain Crookes Cabin, Royal Marines Mess and Seamen's Wash as well as the very important engine room, sick bay and galley kitchen.
 Visitors can explore the importance of the Battle of Jutland and discover what life was like at sea for over three hundred crew who served on board.

 The Training SchoolsIn the 1920s, HMS Caroline was converted into the floating headquarters for the Royal Navy Volunteer Reserve in Belfast.
 Members of the Reserve were able to specialise in many different roles, including Signalman and Wireless Telegraphist.
 From Summer 2016, the 'Signal School' will be a contemporary space with hands-on multimedia exhibits where visitors can try their hand at World War One communication methods like signal lanterns, signal flags and Morse code.
 Communication at sea during the Battle of the Atlantic will be explored and brought up to date with innovative displays and interactive exhibits.